billroy/bitlash-commander/README.md

 To update a control using the upstream JSON channel you must know the control's id.
 The easiest way is to assign one when you create the button in the .html file.
 In this example from public/push.html, the button has the id 'millis':

-	var Panel = new ControlPanel({color:'turquoise'})
+	var Panel = new ControlPanel({color:'turquoise'});
-		.addButton({id:'millis', x:100, y:100, w:250, text:'millis'});
+	Panel.addButton({id:'millis', x:100, y:100, w:250, text:'millis'});

 To update this control from Bitlash you would print a line of this form from a repeating background function:

 	{"id":"millis","value":"33861"}

-...where 'id' is the id of the control, millis in this case, and 'value' is the new value for the control.
+...where 'id' is the id of the control, "millis' in this case, and 'value' is the new value for the control.

 Here is a Bitlash utility function to properly format JSON output for any id and value.
 Copy and paste this definition into your Bitlash so you can use it below: